 To overly simplify it, procreate is a digital medium to create pretty much anything you want.
 I’ve only had it for a couple of weeks so I haven’t even scratched the surface of what it can do.
-But I have watched a few tutorials and videos on YouTube and am excited to dice in further.
+But I have watched a few tutorials and videos on YouTube and am excited to dive in further.
 These are two of the projects I've made so far with very limited drawing experience.
 I would highly recommend this app if you are thinking of trying digital art.

 Thursday, February 11, 2021